MarkdeKwaasteniet/Python_for_Finance/README.md

 - Perform multiple portfolio strategies, based on the assignment goals
 - Investment For Loop that invests using the optimizer function
 - Plotting and interpreting the performance of the different investment strategies.

+#### Assignment Exam:

+##### Fama French + Momentum modeling, including complaint sentiment (NLP: VADER analysis) factor

+Tasks in the assignment:
+- Reading Data (JSON files)
+- Processing Data (Pandas)
+- Transform Data (Numpy)
+- Estimating the residuals of FF + Momentum (StatsModel OLS)
+- Regressing the residuals on the (lagged) complaints sentiment

+##### Black Scholes Option Pricing, Binomial Tree and Simulation model

+Tasks in the assignment:
+- Simulating stock prices using For Loops and vectorization
+- Price European Call option based on the simulated model.
+- Compare Three methods using a stock price of 50 and a strike price of 60.